Unicycle Buying Guide

 2. A motor disengagement system when lifting the wheel

-3. A fast charging/ or dual charing system
+3. A fast charging/ or dual charging system

 4. USB ports for charging Phones or other devices.

 Are electric unicycles legal in Canada?
-Are electric unicycles legal in USA?
+Are electric unicycles legal in the USA?

 Laws about PEVs in the US are state laws and as such would vary from state to state.
 There are no US-wide laws regulating EUCs.
 Most US states do not restrict the use of EUCs.
 Some states like California Likewise, different provinces and cities of Canada have different rules regarding the purchase and use of EUCs.
 It is important to check with your local authorities.

 Q. Can you use an electric unicycle on the sidewalk?

 Again, this will depend on the jurisdiction.